DuhaSaadeh/induction-task/README.md

 * 2- Explain 3 different CSS selectors.

-Universal Selector (*): it will apply to all elements on the HTML page.
-Element Type Selector: it must match all HTML elements of the same name.
+Universal Selector (*): it will apply to all elements on the HTML page.<br/>Element Type Selector: it must match all HTML elements of the same name.
 Such as a selector of divTag would match all HTML divTag elements.
-ID Selector: is declared using a hash (#) preceding a string of characters that is defined by the developer.
+<br/>ID Selector: is declared using a hash (#) preceding a string of characters that is defined by the developer.
 Matches any HTML element that has an ID attribute with the same value as that of the selector.
 This selector quite inflexible, because the styles used in it can be used only once per page.

 * 3- What is the difference between SessionStorage and LocalStorage in HTML5?